-Craig Malin's career in community building and organizational development spans three decades, with experience in both public and private sectors.
-Appointed Seaside, California's City Manager in December, 2015, Mr. Malin has experience with five cities, two counties, a metropolitan planning organization and park district.
+Craig Malin's career in community building and organizational development spans three decades, with experience in both the public and private sectors.
+Appointed Seaside, California's City Manager in December 2015, Mr. Malin has experience with five cities, two counties, a metropolitan planning organization, and a park district.
 He also helped found a model public school (more here) with a curriculum centered on environmental science and responsible citizenship.

-Craig holds Masters Degrees in Public Administration, Human Resources Development and Urban Planning & Policy.
-He was the first city manager to complete both the National Preparedness Leadership Initiative and Senior Executive in State & Local Government program at Harvard's John F. Kennedy School of Government.
+Craig holds Masters Degrees in Public Administration, Human Resources Development and Urban Planning and Policy.
+He was the first city manager to complete both the National Preparedness Leadership Initiative and Senior Executive in State and Local Government program at Harvard's John F. Kennedy School of Government.

 Mr. Malin's professional recognition at the national level includes being the only local government official selected as Assistant Manager, City Manager and County Leader of the Year.
 A supportive leader, eleven local government professionals who have worked under his direction have gone on to be appointed CAOs.